Cha-OS/colabo.space-infrastructure/provisioning/ansible/docs/nginx.md

 }
 ```

-**IMPORTANT**: In this case we have to extend the refered certificate with all aliases hosts of the website that refers to another host's certificate
+**IMPORTANT**: In this case we have to extend the referred certificate with all aliases hosts of the website that refers to another host's certificate

 ### Issues